skbkontur/gremit/README.markdown

 ```

 ## Advantages
-Besides more beautiful interface GroboIL has some more assets over ILGenerator:
+Besides more beautiful interface GroboIL has some more advantages over ILGenerator:
- - GroboIL has one method for all instructions from the same family, for instance, instead of 11 instructions OpCodes.Ldelem_* there is one method GroboIL.Ldelem(Type type).
+ - GroboIL has a single method for all instructions from the same family, for instance, instead of 11 instructions OpCodes.Ldelem_* there is one method GroboIL.Ldelem(Type type).
- - During code generation GroboIL builds the content of the evaluation stack and validates instructions arguments, and if something went wrong, immediately throws an Exception.
+ - During code generation GroboIL builds the content of the evaluation stack and validates instructions arguments, and if something is not OK, immediately throws an Exception.
  - There is a debug ouput of the code being generated.
  - Full generics support.
  - It is possible to debug MethodBuilders (use constructor of GroboIL with parameter [ISymbolDocumentWriter](http://msdn.microsoft.com/en-us/library/system.diagnostics.symbolstore.isymboldocumentwriter.aspx)).